Rush-28/Campus-Recruitment-Analysis/README.md

 # Campus-Recruitment-Analysis
-data is analysed by gender and boards and streams.
+Data is analysed by gender and boards and streams.